Q. Does the County look after all the paved roads within its boundaries?

 Q. How do I go about getting a “Children at Play” sign or “School Bus Stop” sign?

-A. You can order a Children at Play sign through the Operations department with the 2016 price of $255.00 per sign which includes the sign, post, and installation.
+A. You can order a Children at Play sign through the Operations department which includes the sign, post, and installation.
 Typically the School Bus Stop sign is arranged by contacting the school division which will contact the County if they agree that a sign is warranted.
 For more information on costs, see the Rates and Fees Bylaw.